rsapkf/42/CONTRIBUTING.md

 ## Rules:

 If you would like to improve this project by adding/suggesting edits to the contents, pulls requests are always welcomed.
-See [todo](#todo).
+Also, you can send me resources directly via [email](mailto:rsapkfff@pm.me) if don't want to submit a PR.
 Please:

 * I am trying to make each list/section as self-contained as I can.
 So, please feel free to add duplicate links to different lists if necessary.
+Use []() or []() if necessary.

 * Only try to submit free **and quality** resources related to the topics included in the [table of contents](README.md#table-of-contents).
 Only submit paid resources if they are high quality and you **highly** recommend with a `paid` tag at the end.
 Add paid sites at the end of the list you are trying to add it to.